Costa Rica Wildlife: Where to See These 19 Amazing Animals in the Wild

 You'll find these colorful Halloween Moon crabs in sandy areas throughout Costa Rica curiously checking you out until you get too close.
 Then they'll disappear down their deep holes in the sand as quickly as they emerged.
 Capuchin monkeys love eating them as a snack.
 Unfortunately, they've also become a new "designer pet" for some humans to keep in aquarium captivity which usually ends badly for the crab.
 They require very deep burrows and specific wet, sandy conditions in order to thrive.

-WHERE?
+WHERE to See Them?
 Beaches and sandy coastal areas throughout Costa Rica.

 10. Squirrel Monkeys (Mono Titi)